Doctor of Philosophy in Chemical and Biological Engineering (PhD)

 The Friedman Award for Scholars in Health is named after two of the earliest faculty members in the UBC Faculty of Medicine.
 Dr. Sydney Friedman and his wife Dr. Constance Livingstone-Friedman believed that well-rounded and transformative education includes learning from different perspectives and cultures, and they wished to support such learning among UBC graduate students and medical residents.

-Awards of up to $50,000 each will be granted for six or more months of study.
-Award amount will be at the discretion of the adjudication committee.
+Awards of up to $50,000 each will be granted for 6 to 12 months of study outside Western Canada.
+The award amount will be at the discretion of the adjudication committee.
 Each recipient of a Friedman Award will be designated a “Friedman Scholar”.

-Friedman Scholars are expected to travel to other areas of the world to seek new perspectives, learn from experts in their fields and be exposed to different cultures.
+Friedman Scholars are expected to travel to other areas of the world to seek new perspectives, initiate new collaborations with experts in their fields and be exposed to different cultures.

 Funds received from this award are to be used for expenses related to the opportunity.
 These may include: travel expenses (airfare, visas, health insurance, etc.), living expenses (rent, groceries, etc.), fees assessed for related educational endeavours.
 Other kinds of research or project-related expenses should include a justification in the budget template document.

-The funds may not be used for expenses already incurred or for UBC tuition.
+The funds may not be used for expenses already incurred.
 None of the funds shall be used to pay down or reduce current or past educational debt, to pay a personal stipend for the learner, or to pay UBC tuition.